athulrajts/DataContainer/README.md

 double height = 0;
 PropertyContainer.GetValue("Height", ref height);
 ```
-This is a safe way to retrieve values, if the property is not present, it will do nothing, since we�re using
+This is a safe way to retrieve values, if the property is not present, it will do nothing, since we're using
 ref, the value has to be initialized, so you I'll be left with the default value you provide if property of the
 given name does not exist, and will return false if property is not present.
 ###### Method 2